 Who’s in Trouble?

-While Bloomberg may have brought the matter to the public's attention in 2016, the mislabeling and adulteration of parmesan cheese products was under investigation by the U.S. Food and Drug Administration for several years.
-Food Safety News reported a fired plant manager blew the whistle on his company's operation back in 2012.
+While Bloomberg may have brought the matter to the public’s attention in 2016, the mislabeling and adulteration of parmesan cheese products were under investigation by the U.S. Food and Drug Administration for several years.
+Food Safety News reported a fired plant manager blew the whistle on his company’s operation back in 2012.

 The products were created by Universal Cheese & Drying Inc. and International Packing LLC and sold through Castle Cheese Company, where the whistleblower worked.
 The manufacturers recently plead guilty to introducing altered and misbranded products into interstate commerce.
-Castle Cheese's CEO now faces one year in jail or several severe fines.
-The now defunct cheese company sold products to several grocery stores across the U.S. under different brand names.
+Castle Cheese’s CEO now faces one year in jail or several severe fines.
+The now-defunct cheese company sold products to several grocery stores across the U.S. under different brand names.

 In light of these chargers and the following media attention, many manufacturers and retailers find themselves under stricter scrutiny for their parmesan products.
 The Chicago Tribune said Kraft Heinz and Wal-Mart’s Great Value food brand are both being sued by consumers for misrepresenting the ingredients in their parmesan cheese.
 Grocery store Jewel-Osco removed merchandise from its shelves found to contain high levels of cellulose.

 Unlike many recalls, parmesan cheese products that contain cellulose are not a danger to the public.
 The Center for Science in the Public Interest reported consumers often consume cellulose and it may have multiple dietary benefits, according to information blog Food Renegade.
 Diet products include the ingredient to provide a creamy texture, cut calories and increase the fiber content of foods.
 Cheese manufacturers like to use it because it prevents items in bags from clumping together.